 Chinese developers are now executing such deals in nearly every country in the world.
 What they lose in profits upon completion is made up for in long-term income.
 As a bonus, China not only owns property worldwide, it is a shareholder in the economies of countries worldwide.

-Once the US is on more of a Third-World economic footing, it will have little choice but to accept the kinds of deals that are now being offered by the Chinese in Jamaica, Egypt, Nicaragua, etc.
+Once the US is on more of a Third-World economic footing, it will have little choice but to accept the kinds of deals that the Chinese have recently offered in Jamaica, Egypt, Nicaragua, etc.

 The result will be Chinese ownership not only of considerable US real estate and corporations within the US, but ownership of US infrastructure.